How to Add a Database to Your Business Directory Website

 Example Code Snippets for Database Interaction

-Here’s how you might implement a basic business search in PHP:
+Here’s how you might implement a basic business search in PHP with proper security practices:

 function searchBusinesses($keyword, $category = null, $location = null) {